ztyyLV/web-twain-docs/indepth/features/barcode.md

 ### Specify the Barcode Type(s) to Read

 By default, the add-on will read all the supported barcode types from the image.
-(See the `Supported Symbologies` in the [overview page](https://www.dynamsoft.com/Products/Dynamic-Barcode-Reader.aspx) for the full list.)
+(See the `Supported Symbologies` [here](https://www.dynamsoft.com/Products/Barcode-Types.aspx))

 If your license only covers a subset of the full list or you want to read specific barcode types, you can use `barcodeFormatIds` and `barcodeFormatIds2` to specify the barcode format(s).
 For example, to enable only 1D barcode reading, you can use the following code snippet: